Skip to content

 Is Nazareth University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Nazareth University earn a median of $56,458, roughly in line with national averages for graduates.
+Ten years out, alumni of Nazareth University earn a median of $56,458, roughly in line with the national average for college graduates.

 $47,717